Newlywed Challenges & Solutions

-Bottom Line: Research shows most marital problems remain stable over the newlywed years, but couples often experience heightened stress from financial issues, communication challenges, and unmet expectations.
-Evidence-based solutions focus on communication skills, realistic expectations, and early intervention.
+Bottom Line: Research shows that most marital problems remain stable over the newlywed years, but couples often experience heightened stress from financial pressures, communication challenges, and unmet expectations.
+Evidence-based solutions emphasise communication skills, realistic expectations, and early intervention.

 The Top 7 Research-Identified Problems